dotmpe/node-sitefile/doc/dev.rst

 ------
 Current:

 - Add hypertext capability to file-based content.
+See ToDo_ document.

   In particular control the envelope and delivery of content.
 Manage style, script and maybe (later) links, metadata, and then later profiles, schema..